MukulMairh/ReactJS/12-05-2024/learning2/README.md

 - delete user
 - reset user, incase you want to clear what has been typed
 - reduser - use reducer
+- useCallback - it will return function
+- useMemo - it will return value
 -